 Because archaeological site excavations are destructive in themselves, sites are only mitigated when it is clear that they will be impacted, either directly or indirectly, and that there are no options for avoidance or adequate protection.
 The only exceptions to this are sites that are limited to a single surface feature with no possibility for additional remains.
 Such sites with low scientific value may be mitigated readily by detailed mapping if they are close to project activities.
-Over the history of the Hope Bay Project, 26 of the 301 sites have been mitigated by mapping to scale, surface examination/collection and excavations where judged necessary: 19 sites were mitigated around Roberts Bay and Doris-Patch lakes due to the Doris North mine development, and one site in Roberts Bay was partially mitigated with the remainder being protected by a barrier; four sites north of Patch Lake were mitigated due to intensive levels of exploration; and, three sites were mitigated south of Boston camp due to their closeness to camp and limited information content.
-Two additional recorded features have been recommended for removal from the site inventory because upon further assessment, it was concluded they are recent, not archaeological, features.
+Over the history of the Hope Bay Project, 29 of the 306 sites have been mitigated by mapping to scale, surface examination/collection and excavations where judged necessary: 19 sites were mitigated around Roberts Bay and Doris-Patch lakes due to the Doris North mine development, and one site in Roberts Bay was partially mitigated with the remainder being protected by a barrier; four sites north of Patch Lake were mitigated due to intensive levels of exploration, two sites were fully mitigated and one partially in advance of Madrid developments; and, three sites were mitigated south of Boston camp due to their closeness to camp and limited information content.
+Two recorded features were recommended for removal from the site inventory because upon further assessment, it was concluded they are recent, not archaeological, features.
 Other sites have been assessed in detail (see Table 2.2-1) by careful inspection and subsurface testing, where necessary, due to their proximity to potential work areas.
-Two of these sites were flagged for avoidance by exploration activities and all are being monitored regularly.
+One of these sites was flagged for avoidance by exploration activities and is monitored periodically.
 The remaining sites have been simply recorded in a preliminary manner that involves marking the GPS coordinates, preparing a sketch map and taking photographs of all visible features and any surface artifacts.
-Each year, the exploration program and proposed developments have been and will continue to be compared to recorded site locations, and additional mitigation will be undertaken as necessary.
+Each year, the exploration program and proposed developments have been and will continue to be compared to recorded site locations, potential for effects on recorded sites is assessed, and additional mitigation will be undertaken as necessary.